okeeffed/developer-notes/manual/Web/Web-Concepts.md

 3. The value of display is table-cell, table-caption, inline-block, flex, or inline-flex.
 4. The value of overflow is not visible.

+### What are some of the “gotchas” for writing efficient CSS?

+Firstly, understand that browsers match selectors from rightmost (key selector) to left.
+Browsers filter out elements in the DOM according to the key selector, and traverse up its parent elements to determine matches.
+The shorter the length of the selector chain, the faster the browser can determine if that element matches the selector.
+Hence avoid key selectors that are tag and universal selectors.
+They match a large numbers of elements and browsers will have to do more work in determining if the parents do match.

+BEM (Block Element Modifier) methodology recommends that everything has a single class, and, where you need hierarchy, that gets baked into the name of the class as well, this naturally makes the selector efficient and easy to override.

+Be aware of which CSS properties trigger reflow, repaint and compositing.
+Avoid writing styles that change the layout (trigger reflow) where possible.

 ### More CSS Interview Qs

 https://codeburst.io/clearing-your-front-end-job-interview-css-95bdd82871f2